 - Friday and Saturday nights: 2 a.m. - 10 a.m.

-- Final exam week: 24-hour quiet hours go into effect at 8 p.m. on the Friday preceding the exam week and remain in effect until the close of the semester.
+- 24-hour quiet hours go into effect at 10 p.m. on the Monday of exam weeks and remain in effect until the close of the semester.

 - On long vacation weekends (i.e., a Monday holiday), weekend quiet hours will be in effect the night before the vacation day

 - Weekday quiet hours do not change for mid-week holidays or during break housing periods.